Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 We consider the dynamical realization of $\preceq$.
-Since $G$ is a proper convex subgroup, it has at least one fixed point on each side of the origin.
+Since $G$ is a proper convex subgroup, it admits at least one fixed point on each side of the origin.
 We let $I_G$ be the smallest open interval fixed by $G$ that contains the origin.
-By Proposition \ref{prop convex subgroup dynamics}, the convexity of $G$ immediately implies
+By Proposition \ref{prop convex subgroup dynamics}, the convexity of $G$ immediately implies the following lemma.

 \begin{lem} \end{lem}

 \vsp

 From now on, we assume $\Gamma $ to be virtually solvable.
 Let $\widetilde{\Gamma}$ be a finite-index, normal, solvable subgroup of $\Gamma$.
 We let $\widetilde{\Gamma}^0 := \widetilde{\Gamma}$ and $\widetilde{\Gamma}^j := [\widetilde{\Gamma}^{j-1},\widetilde{\Gamma}^{j-1}]$ be the associated derived series: